What is osteochondritis dissecans?

 Osteochondritis dissecans can be suggested clinically by observing the lack of full range of motion with "locking" of the joint at a certain angle.
 It is at this angle that the loosened cartilage and bone is literally being "pinched" as the joint is attempting to move.
 Ultimately, osteochondritis dissecans is best diagnosed with imaging studies, such as magnetic resonance imaging scan (MRI scan) or an arthrogram.

-What is the treatment of osteochondritis dissecans?
+What is the treatment for osteochondritis dissecans?

-There is no cure as such, but the condition can be treated by a variety of means depending on the size and location of the lesion as well as the age of the patient and the degree of symptoms.
+The condition can be treated by a variety of means depending on the size and location of the lesion as well as the age of the patient and the degree of symptoms.
 Arthroscopic surgery is a procedure that is frequently used as a treatment to remove the loose cartilage and bone tissue from the joint.
 It can also be used to encourage healing by drilling and fixation of lesions that are only partially detached.

 Sometimes, especially in the very young (juvenile) form, osteochondritis dissecans can spontaneously correct itself.